adlnet/xAPI-Spec/xAPI.md

 <a name="stmtasobj"/>

 ##### 4.1.4.3 When the "Object" is a Statement
+Statements as objects are typically, but not exclusively, used in scenarios where some existing activity is graded, reviewed or commented on.
 ###### Rationale

 A statement that is the object in another statement can either be existing or